Letaba Rest Camp: History

 The area around Letaba had been settled for millennia before the creation of Kruger Park.
 In the 1800s, the inhabitants of the land were the Ba-Phalaborwa people, a Sotho-speaking tribe who inhabited the area.
 They were primarily crop and cattle farmers, but had an extensive iron smithing expertise, trading their iron goods with Arab merchants along the east coast of southern Africa, in what is today Mozambique.
 The people of the area were removed during the creation of Kruger National Park, but most of their descendants live just outside the park's gates.

 Fire

 On the evening of 9 September 2020, a fire burned a significant part of the shop at Letaba, which was put out by firefighter teams from Olifants and Phalaborwa, as well as staff and guests at the camp.
-There were no fatalities or injuries, but the shop had to be closed to be rebuilt, leaving visitors without a way to buy necessities during their stay.
+There were no fatalities or injuries, but the shop had to be closed to be rebuilt on a new premises; it reopened in 2023.
 Less than a week later, a similar fire burned down the restaurant at Berg-en-Dal Rest Camp.